ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 > [!primary]
 >
 > This feature is currently in Beta phase.
-This guide may be incomplete.
-Our team remains available on our dedicated Discord channel: <https://discord.gg/ovhcloud>.
+This guide may be incomplete and updated.
 >

 ## Objective